Ferd656/Ferds-EpicEnchancements/README.md

 ## ┈┈┈┈ Dragons rebalanced ┈┈┈┈

-Dragons do more damage, their attacks apply [status effecs](https://valheim.fandom.com/wiki/Status_effects) on enemies dependind on the attack's elemental damage type.
+Dragons do more damage, their attacks apply [status effecs](https://valheim.fandom.com/wiki/Status_effects) on enemies dependindG on damage type.

 All adult dragon attacks do a decent amount of pickaxe and chop damage so they are all good resource gathering engines.